Chicago, IL The Gwen September 1, 2016

 Seattle, WA Motif Seattle September 19, 2016

 The brochure that is now available is from the 2015 program and is representative of the type of agenda that will be covered in 2016.
-The 2016 brochure will be available in June, dates will be available in May.In this one-day limited enrollment interactive Workshop, ADA expert David Fram will focus on critical ADA workplace developments, including significant court cases, breathtaking new EEOC policies, and the latest practical questions from HR and EEO professionals, medical professionals, and lawyers.
+The 2016 brochure will be available in June.In this one-day limited enrollment interactive Workshop, ADA expert David Fram will focus on critical ADA workplace developments, including significant court cases, breathtaking new EEOC policies, and the latest practical questions from HR and EEO professionals, medical professionals, and lawyers.